pangqianjin/251-Assignment1-Qianjin-Yi/README.md

 ## How to run and folders contained
 ### how to run
+Required Java version 1.8 at least.
+For higher version, need install JavaFX dependently to run.

 There is a main method in the Main.java, just run it.
 Or because it is a Maven project, you can cd to the top level of the project and input <mvn exec:java "-Dexec.mainClass=Main"> in the command line and Enter.

 ### folders contained
 >
     .